VanshikaTanwar/SEMICON_VSDNAVICAR/README.md

 # Representation of VSDNAVICAR at SEMICON INDIA Event 2024

-Here, are some of the glimpses of our VSDNAVICAR which is presented at SEMJCON 2024, held in IEML Expo Mart ,Greater Noida ,Uttar Pradesh .
+Here, are some of the glimpses of our VSDNAVICAR which is presented at SEMICON INDIA 2024, held in IEML Expo Mart ,Greater Noida ,Uttar Pradesh .

 ![IMG20240912132150](https://github.com/user-attachments/assets/d358d3f2-3167-49ab-8824-42b12744de06)